Pacific Northwest Trail:

 Albeit the presence of fires remained omnipresent this season, the nerves of agencies, the public, and hikers tingled at a seemingly all time high.
 I felt this tingling of nerves, too.
 No doubt the nerves were valid and legit.
 Nevertheless, rather than flip or skip sections, I chose not to panic and push miles until I could not.
 As with other times in my hiking career, I chose to gather as much information for myself from the appropriate agencies rather than from the hiking herd.
 I would see things for myself rather than react from what the group or whole was doing.
 Nik had a similar mindset, which I think lends to him being grounded and independent.
 We hiked from Northport onward as word of impending closures loomed ahead.
 Rather than 'go around' we would strive for 32-35 miles per day.
 We would respect closures, especially the imminent threat of a fire closure if they occurred.
 But as long as detours existed around an area we would continue in connected steps.

 My theory in the threat of these closures: if I am going to come back to hike a section of this trail it will be to come back to something worthy.
 So, those eastern Washington high desert road sections I would quickly get through.
-These sections are not worthy enough to come back to, while the Pasayten would be.
+These sections are not worthy enough to come back to, while the Pasayten would be, in my opinion.

 In the end, we got through connected and continuous.
 All the effort made the trip pretty rewarding.
 Like I said, the PNT is a pretty fun trail.
 Good trail community, great trail where the trail is great, variety in scenery and diversity in landscape, this PNT is well worth the long hike.